Capital Edge provides FAR Compliance and Agency Supplement (DFARS, DEAR and others) consulting and training services to assist government contractors.

 - Our experts roll up their sleeves to provide the just the right level of support each client needs.

-The FAR establishes an “Umbrella” of procurement regulations that define how companies do business with the Federal Government.
+The FAR regulations establishes an “Umbrella” of procurement regulations that define how companies do business with the Federal Government.
 It is also often used by state and local agencies, not-for-profit entities and higher education.
-It is intended to cover all aspects of the procurement lifecycle including:
+FAR regulations are intended to cover all aspects of the procurement lifecycle including:

 Have Questions or need Consulting Expertise Regarding FAR, DFARS, or Supplemental Regulations?